jeannierombough/fullstack-next-app/README.md

 You'll need to migrate your DB using prisma
 `npx prisma migrate dev`

-Now install deps and start the server.
+Now install dependencies and start the server.

 ```bash
 npm run dev